yasiryagi/helpdesk/roles/storage-providers/README.md

 This page contains all information required to set up your storage node and become a `Storage Provider` on the current Joystream testnet.

 The guide for the `Storage Provider Lead` can be found [here](/roles/storage-lead).

+## Resources
+Some information can be found in the main joystream [github page.](https://github.com/Joystream/joystream/blob/master/distributor-node/docs/node/index.md)

+You may also find it helpful to look at the [Storage Lead guide](/roles/storage-lead), and the [gitbook](https://joystream.gitbook.io/testnet-workspace/).

 # Instructions